fasferraz/SWu-IKEv2/README.md

 172.16.168.0    0.0.0.0         255.255.255.0   U     102    0        0 ens35

 ```

+Note: A new option was added to suport Netowrk Namespaces (option -n).

 To define the proposals and other parameters, you need to follow the examples i have in the code: